nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_search.md

 {% endhighlight %}
 </div>

 ## Explore the NRL

-You can explore and test the NRL GET command using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html#/Nrls/searchPointers).
+You can explore and test the search interaction using Swagger in the [NRL API Reference Implementation](https://data.developer.nhs.uk/nrls-ri/index.html).